How to Get a Coin Graded

 How to ID a Coin: The DIY Approach

 PCGS Photograde is a helpful tool to use when you want to identify your coin.
 It won’t give you the price, but it may help you get the necessary info for your submission form and avoid that pesky fee.
-We used Photograde to drill down the images to ID our sample coin, and it was very easy.
+We have used Photograde to drill down the images to ID our sample coin, and it was very easy.
 Turns out, we had an 1879 Morgan dollar MS65 on our hands (pictured, front and back).
 We found it on sale for $109.99 at the PCGS auction.
-Again, this is not grading, just identifying, and definitely doesn’t accurately reflect the condition or the value of the coin
+Again, this is not grading, just identifying, and does not accurately reflect the condition or the value of the coin.

 Three major factors determine the grade the coin will be awarded: how the coin was made, handled, and stored.
-The best-preserved coins tend to have the greatest value, and you’ll want a professional to grade your coin, someone who can authenticate your coin and whose expert opinion is accepted in the marketplace.
+The best-preserved coins tend to have the greatest value.
+You’ll want a professional to grade your coin, someone who can authenticate your coin and whose expert opinion is accepted in the marketplace.

 Want to read more?
 Subscribe to the Blanchard Newsletter and get our tales from the vault, our favorite stories from around the world, and the latest tangible assets news delivered to your inbox weekly.